webpack/webpack.js.org/src/content/concepts/index.md

 };
 ```

-In the example above, the `html-webpack-plugin` generates an html file for your application injecting automatically all your generated bundles.
+In the example above, the `html-webpack-plugin` generates an HTML file for your application injecting automatically all your generated bundles.

 T> There are many plugins that webpack provides out of the box!
 Check out the [list of plugins](/plugins).